Alternative Guide To Manchester, UK

 There’s much more to Manchester than football and the Northern Quarter.
 This buzzing northern city is famed for its music, nightlife, food scene, architecture, shopping and fascinating history.
 In the 1800s it was one of the UK’s most important industrial power houses, known globally for its cotton trade.
 Take a walk around the city and you’ll still see the impressive Victorian mills and warehouses that once produced cotton, many of them now transformed into hip hotels or luxury apartments.
 You could spend a whole day just admiring the architecture.
-Manchester is big, busy, welcoming and proudly northern – and we love it.
-We spent a weekend in our favourite UK city uncovering the best off the beaten track picks so you don’t have to.
+Manchester is big, busy, welcoming and proudly northern – and I love it.
+I spent a weekend in my favourite UK city uncovering the best off the beaten track picks so you don’t have to.
 So what are the best things to do in Manchester?

 Salford Lads Club

 For The Smiths fans, this place needs no introduction.
 Don’t miss a trip to this Salford institution during your stay in Manchester.
 Founded in 1903 to ‘brighten young lives and make good citizens’ it’s famous for featuring on The Smiths ‘The Queen is Dead’ album cover.
 Thousands of fans visit every year from across the globe and there’s a dedicated room full of photos of The Smiths, messages and musical history.
 But more importantly, the Salford Lads Club is a fully working youth club that welcomes boys and girls from the local community and engages them in sport, art, music, outdoor pursuits and other activities.
 Around 300 young people come to the club every week and the staff couldn’t be friendlier.
-When we were outside taking photos one of the volunteers welcomed us in and gave us a private tour.
+When I was outside taking photos one of the volunteers welcomed me in and gave us a private tour.
 Geeky fact: the floor in the gymnasium is the same floor that was laid when the club was built in 1903.
 Pretty impressive, no?
 You can make a donation, buy the T-shirt and other SLC merch, which all helps fund the club.

-We think the best way to explore a city is by bike.
+I think the best way to explore a city is by bike.
 It’s one of the best things to do in Manchester.
 Bike hire in Manchester is easy with Beryl bikes – you’ll see cycle points dotted around the city and can also locate them on the app.
 The Transport for Greater Manchester scheme is second in size to London’s and forms an important part of the Bee Network.
 So get on the saddle and get exploring.
-We hired an electric bike (normal push bikes are also available and half the price) and cycled across the whole city taking in Strangeways Prison (another one for The Smiths fans), Salford Quays, Moss Side, the Gay Village, Castlefield, Manchester University, Deansgate and more.
+I hired an electric bike (normal push bikes are also available and half the price) and cycled across the whole city taking in Strangeways Prison (another one for The Smiths fans), Salford Quays, Moss Side, the Gay Village, Castlefield, Manchester University, Deansgate and more.
 Be careful not to go out of the zone or leave your bike paused for too long or you’ll get charged a hefty fee.

 Castlefield canals and viaduct

-We never thought we’d be quite so impressed by bridges, steelwork and viaducts – but never say never.
+I never thought I’d be quite so impressed by bridges, steelwork and viaducts – but never say never.
 Head to this area of Manchester and you’ll feel like you’ve been transported to Brooklyn.
 Castlefield Viaduct is a striking Victorian-era steel viaduct that has recently been transformed into a sky park by the National Trust – think a smaller version of New York’s skyline.
 Underneath the viaduct is equally impressive and you’ll find a network of canal-side pubs, bars and restaurants, picturesque house boats, Roman ruins, the Science and Industry Museum and a unique urban area that still feels relatively undiscovered.

 This hip neighbourhood in the south of Manchester is worth a look, particularly if you like independent shops, local boozers, friendly locals, good food, well stocked delis, craft beer and laid back living.
 This place often gets voted as one of the best places to live in the UK and it’s easy to see why.
 Explore the residential streets on foot then pop into one of the local eateries or pubs on Beech Road, Barlow Moor Road and Manchester Road, dubbed by some as the Chorlton Beer Mile.